maemoun/philosophers_1337/README.md

 ⚙️ Key Concepts to Implement:
 _______________________________________________

-Concept :        Explanation
+Concept :        Explanation.
-Thread :        Each philosopher runs as a separate thread doing a routine: think → pick up forks → eat → sleep Mutex (pthread_mutex) :        Used to prevent race conditions when philosophers pick up or put down forks Deadlock :        Situation where all philosophers pick up one fork and wait forever for the second one.
+Thread :        Each philosopher runs as a separate thread doing a routine: think → pick up forks → eat → sleep.
+Mutex (pthread_mutex) :        Used to prevent race conditions when philosophers pick up or put down forks.
+Deadlock :        Situation where all philosophers pick up one fork and wait forever for the second one.
 You must avoid this.
 Starvation :        A philosopher never gets to eat.
 Must be avoided by ensuring fairness.
-Time management :        You'll need to handle timing precisely (how long to eat, sleep, die without eating, etc.)
+Time management :        You'll need to handle timing precisely (how long to eat, sleep, die without eating, etc.).

 _______________________________________________
 🛠️ Common Project Structure: